-A beautiful smile can change how people feel about themselves both physically and mentally.
-My goal is to help you find that smile or learn to maintain that smile for a lifetime!
+A beautiful smile can change how people feel about themselves, both physically and emotionally.
+My goal is to help you find that smile and learn to maintain its health and beauty, for a lifetime.

-I love being a dentist as it allows me to beautify, soothe, motivate, and reward, all in a single day!
-I understand that every patient has a unique situation and I strive to treat him/ her in a professional and conscientious manner each and every time.
+I love being a dentist: my profession allows me to beautify, soothe, motivate, and reward – all in a single day!
+I understand that every patient has unique concerns and desires; thus, I will always listen to you, respect your situation, and treat you in a professional, conscientious, and compassionate manner.

 - American Dental Association